sagar61205/Sales-forecast/README.md

 <li>Analyzed long-term trends, behaviors, variability, distributions and transformations of top 3 individual suppliers along with the overall model and
 their impact on the future forecast</ul>

+<li>Analyzed behaviour patterns of each supplier, in order to make better business decisions regarding inventory managemnet and competitive inteliigence.</ul>

 ## Creating meaningful impact:

-<ul><li>Created a forecasting model by minimizing the error rate from a 7%-8% range to a range of 2%-4% as per MAE and RMSE for the top 3 suppliers and the overall model.
+<ul><li>Created a forecasting model by minimizing the error rate from a 10%-15% range to a range of 4%-6% as per the domain and business equiremen.
+ <li>Performance mterics used: MAE and RMSE for the top 3 suppliers and the overall model.
 <li>Created a report with crucial insights and takeaways for top suppliers in terms of trends, seasonality, variability and forecast accuracy for critical future business decisions.

 This is a POC(Proof of concept) kind-of project.
 The data used here comes up with no guarantee from the organization.
 So, please don't use it for making forecasting decsions.
-However, this project presents the idea that how we can use Machine learning time-series forecasting into practice and how much ipact we can generate from the same.
+However, this project presents the idea that how we can use Machine learning time-series forecasting into practice and how much impact we can generate from the same.

 ## MOTIVATION 💪
-Air industry is extremely prone to accident and there are various factors responsible such as limited and complicated airspace, visibity etc. This project was created keeping that in mind.
-This is an application which should just be used by air traffic controllers in any way but a way show the working of an end to end ML project for the domain.

-In this project, I present a website in which the predictions are implemented as; Batch File PRediction(which predicts and generates a new file with predicted values based in the pre-trained model.
-For the visibility predicting application, the user can input the data and the application will predict the number of visibility for air traffic.
+<ul><li>Client required sales-margin values, studied and forecasted for each supplier mainly the top 3 suppliers to make future buisness decisions in terms of inventory management.
+<li>This was to be done based on the seasonality, trends and behaviour patterns of each of these suppliers in terms of sales values.
+<li>Having a huge number of suppliers and each top supplier accounting for $5 million, there was no streamlined way and a forecasting model which could help make future descision making. <br/>
+We not only seggregated the data from millions of records but classifed it, restructured it, and created the forecast model based on the 10-year data using ARIMA and SARIMAX.
+<li> fbprophet library and LSTM architecture were also used.
+However, best results were obtained by using ARIMA.

 ## Built with 🛠️